drewlyton/blog-posts/Persusasive PRs & Constructive Code Reviews.md

 If you have tips to share or thoughts on mine, I'd love to hear about them [on Twitter](https://twitter.com/drewlyton).

 Until next time.

+**Notes**
+- Adding qualitfication for approve by default
+- Bonus tips for automating and controlling some of this with Git services